 Additional Features

-Weighted Backpack Comparison for Pull Ups
+Weighted Backpack Comparison for Pull-Ups

-| Product | Max Weight Capacity | Plate Compatibility | Key Features | Best For | Price Point |
+| Product | Max Weight Capacity (lbs) | Plate Compatibility | Comfort Features | Durability/Materials | Key Features |

 |---|---|---|---|---|---|

-How We Tested Weighted Pull-Up Backpacks
+How We Tested Weighted Backpacks

 FAQs

-What materials indicate a durable weighted backpack?
+What materials should I look for in a durable weighted backpack?